-- a) A general and single tax system for all corporate taxpayers.
-Fully Integrated income tax System ("SIT"). - b) Full integration (corporate tax fully imputable against shareholder taxes - c) Shareholder taxes based on effective distributions (cash basis). - d) Corporate tax rate is preserved: Tax rate of 27%: taxpayers in SIT; Tax rate of 25%: taxpayers with "Cláusula Pyme". - e) Simplification of tax records: Taxpayers with no taxexempted profits need not keep special tax records.
+- a) From 2020, is expected to begin the 'Regimen Pro Pyme', asingle tax system for companies with annual sales of up to UF75,000.
+Fully Integrated income tax System ("SIT"). - b) Full integration (corporate tax fully imputable against shareholder taxes - c) Shareholder taxes based on effective distributions (cash basis). - d) Corporate tax rate is 25%: taxpayers with "Cláusula Pyme". - e) Simplification of tax records: Taxpayers with no taxexempted profits need not keep special tax records. - f) Optional tax-transparent regime for SMEs: Tax reform include a simplified accounting tax records (income minus expenses).
+In this regime, will not be tax by corporate tax, but will be taxed directly in the hands of its partners.